spoke briefly about My Mini MixiQ's in one of her posts, and my curiosity got piqued so I grabbed a set.

 As I said earlier, these figures are quite small.
 They're about the size of a U.S. quarter.

 Luckily I didn't get Zia.
-I got Willa from the "swim" category.
+I got Ela Pauleus from the "day" category.

 the monument to Frédéric Chopin, located in Lazienki Park (Warsaw's largest park).
 This is significant to me because I'm a casual Chopin fan and want to be a hardcore fan.
 The center image is the Mermaid of Warsaw, and I think her position in the center is fitting because she is considered the symbol of Warsaw.
 The city has several mermaid statues, but I think this one is located in Old Town.
 The last image is Holy Cross Church, and large baroque-style Catholic church.
 All three of these pieces are significant for another reason; both the church and the Chopin monument were destroyed by